danielhams/didbs/README.md

 ```
 Now move into the gcc version you want to update and run the mkheaders script from the install-tools directory.
 Once it's done go building.

+### Solutions To Problems

+The currently known list of issues when building didbs can be found under the github "issues" section.
+Hopefully with workarounds for the problems found.

+You might be able to get pointers/help from the SGUG discord - or post in the SGUG development forums.

 ## How to Do Stuff

 ### Enable extra goodies in didbs (some may not work)